 - •

-Ferries run from Salina to Palermo 1 times a week from June to September.
+Ferries run from Salina to Palermo 7 days a week, all year round.
 The first ferry of the day departs from Salina at 08:20, and the last at 08:20.
 The fastest ferry can reach Palermo in just 3h 15min, while on average the journey takes around 3h 15min.
 One-way tickets start at just €45.89 and can cost up to €45.89.
+From June to September, there are about 7 weekly crossings; from October to May, this drops to around 1.
 Book your ferry tickets to Palermo online with Ferryscanner for the most convenience and best price guarantee.

 Ferry companies from Salina to Palermo